 All registered brokers or dealers, by law, automatically become SIPC members, except for the following, who may be excluded from SIPC membership:

 (i) persons whose principal business, in the determination of SIPC, taking into account business of affiliated entities, is conducted outside the United States and its territories and possessions;

 (ii) persons whose business as a broker or dealer consists exclusively of (I) the distribution of shares of registered open end investment companies or unit investment trusts, (II) the sale of variable annuities, (III) the business of insurance, or (IV) the business of rendering investment advisory services to one or more registered investment companies or insurance company separate accounts; and

-(iii) persons who are registered as a broker or dealer pursuant to 15 U.S.C. section 78o(b)(11)(A) - broker/dealer registration with respect to transactions in security futures products.
-See SIPA section 78fff(a)(2)(A) and SIPC-3.
+(iii) persons who are registered as a broker or dealer pursuant to 15 U.S. Code section 78o(b)(11)(A) - broker/dealer registration with respect to transactions in security futures products.
+See SIPA section 78fff(a)(2)(A) and form SIPC-3.

 To terminate the broker-dealer registration and SIPC membership, a completed broker-dealer withdrawal form (Form BDW) must be filed with the Central Registration Depository (CRD).
 The “effective withdrawal” usually is 60 days after the CRD receives and accepts the filing, and on that date SIPC membership would terminate.
 Note that SIPC may still initiate a liquidation proceeding up to 180 days after the effective date of the BDW.

 I have no revenue during the reporting period, should I put zeros in the revenue and assessment section and file the form?

 Is there a review process if a SIPC member has questions about or wishes to challenge an assessable item?